As an Amazon Associate I earn from qualifying purchases.

 Natural Remedies for Menstrual Pain

-Applying heat to the lower abdomen can provide relief from menstrual pain.
+Applying heat to the lower abdomen can provide relief from pain.
 This can be done using a heating pad, hot water bottle, or warm towel.
 The heat helps to relax the uterine muscles and reduce cramping.
 Regular application of heat during menstruation can help alleviate discomfort and promote relaxation.

 Exercise and Physical Activity